6 Important Theories in Social Work

 2. Systems theory

-Systems theory can be used to treat issues like eating disorders, depression, bipolar disorder, anxiety, school trauma and risky behavior.
+Systems theory can be used to treat issues like eating disorders, depression, bipolar disorder, anxiety, school trauma, and risky behavior.
 In ecological systems theory, individuals are observed in multiple environments so that behavior is fully understood.
 Family systems theory examines the family as a social system influencing behavior and thoughts.

 Social workers using systems theory will work to understand how their clients are influenced by the systems they’re a part of.
 Social workers then identify where systemic breakdowns are affecting behavior.